laurenblue/form/README.md

-# form is a project for form validation in JS
+# form is a project for form validation in JS!